Exploring Collaboration Breakdowns Between Provider Teams and Patients in Post-Surgery Care: Limitations

 \section{Limitations}

 Our study has several limitations.
-First, our patient sample was relatively small (n=4).
-Despite the small sample size on the patient end, we reached thematic saturation, as no new themes emerged in the final interviews.
-While our primary focus was on the under-examined provider-side coordination, and patient interviews served to contextualize those findings, a larger patient sample would offer a more comprehensive view of the patient experience.
+First, while our primary focus was on the under-examined provider-side coordination, and patient interviews served to contextualize those findings, a larger patient sample would offer a more comprehensive view of the patient experience.
 We also relied on semi-structured interviews to surface participants’ challenges, needs, and desires.
 While interviews provided in-depth insights into participants’ values and perceptions, they are limited in capturing participants’ actual behaviors and longitudinal experiences.
 Alternative methods, such as observational fieldwork or diary studies, could complement interviews by revealing how participants’ needs and challenges evolve over time and in real-world contexts.

-In addition, although the current study focused on GI surgical procedures, there are many distinct types and care pathways within surgery.
+Although the current study focused on GI surgical procedures, there are many distinct types and care pathways within surgery.
 While the diversity of cases in the current sample allowed us to surface prominent cross-cutting challenges and needs, we did not conduct a granular analysis of differences among different complex surgical procedures or patient trajectories.
 This topic remains an important direction for future work.
-Finally, our study focused on understanding multiple stakeholders’ need and the opportunities for innovative technologies in post-surgical GI care; however, we did not implement and evaluate the system leveraging these innovative technologies to address these needs.
-Future research should develop and evaluate such systems to assess their usability, additional needs, and potential limitations.
+Finally, our study focused on understanding multiple stakeholders’ needs and the opportunities for innovative technologies in post-surgical GI care; however, we did not implement and evaluate the system leveraging these innovative technologies to address these needs.
+Future research can develop and evaluate such systems to assess their usability, additional needs, and potential limitations.